AhmedHessuin/test_2/README.md

 	* The second algorithm is good for generating the docgen as it will merge the floating header with the header under it

+* get_row_cell: this sub function is exactly the same as “get_row” except it generate also a list contain contains dictionary for every box in the format
+{“box”:<the coordinates>,”row_num”:< row number>, “col_num”:< col number>} for every box, and “get_row_cell” modify the “row_num” for every box, thus we now know where is the cell ( the information of the box) and in which row it’s in (the information of the “row_num”)
+* get_col_cell: takes the output list of dictionaries from “get_row_cell” and apply the same algorithm as “get_col” but it also modify the dictionary by adding the “col_num“ for every box
 ---
 example
 |             | ocotber     |               |